top of page

 Naadam Festival

 Head to the Central Stadium for the colorful opening ceremonies of the Naadam festival.
 Watch the Mongolian wrestling competition as well as processions of monks, athletes, local dress, historical re-enactments, music, and dancing.
 Lunch at a local restaurant.
-End the day with a visit to the Chinggis Khaan National Museum.
-Dinner at a local restaurant.
+On the way back to Ulaanbaatar, visit the giant Genghis Khan statue and the city's Central Square.

 flamingcliffs.jpg

-Take a short flight to the South Gobi.
-Upon arrival, drive to Yolyn Am Gorge in Zunn Saikhan Mountains.
-Enjoy a picnic lunch.
+Drive to Gobi Gurvan Saikhan National Park (approximately 5-6 hours).
+Along the way, you'll make many stops for photos and a visit to Dalanzadgad, a charming Gobi town where you'll enjoy lunch.
+Drive to Yolyn Am Gorge in Zunn Saikhan Mountains.
 The gorge is home to several endangered species including bearded vultures, ibex, and Argali wild sheep.
-Explore the gorge on a 1-2 hour hike, taking in the stunning landscapes.
-You will also have the chance to visit the natural history museum within the park.
+Explore the gorge on a 1 hour hike, taking in the stunning landscapes.
 Transfer to the ger camp for dinner and overnight.

 gobicamels.jpg